Associate in Science Pathway College Transfer

 Associate in Science (P1042C)

-The Associate in Science College Transfer Pathway (ASCTP) is designed for high school juniors and seniors who wish to begin study toward the Associate in Science degree and a baccalaureate degree in a science, technology, engineering and mathematics (STEM) major.
+The Associate in Science College Transfer Pathway (ASCTP) is designed for high school juniors and seniors who wish to begin study toward the Associate in Science degree and a baccalaureate degree in a STEM major.
 The ASCTP is a structured set of courses included in the Comprehensive Articulation Agreement (CAA) between the University of North Carolina and the North Carolina Community College System.

 To be eligible for enrollment in the College Transfer Pathway, a high school student must meet the following criteria:

 - Be a high school junior or senior;

 - Have an unweighted GPA of 2.8 or higher on high school courses or demonstrate college readiness on an assessment or placement test in English, reading, and mathematics for enrollment in a College Transfer Pathway; and

 To maintain eligibility for continued enrollment, a student must:

 - Continue to make progress toward high school graduation; and

 - Maintain a 2.0 GPA in college coursework after completing two courses.

 The Associate in Science Degree is designed to meet the two-year general college requirements of four-year colleges and universities.
 The curriculum has a heavy concentration in mathematics and science areas to allow College of The Albemarle (COA) students, after two years of study, to transfer with junior-level status.
 This curriculum is suited to students who want to pursue a four-year degree in areas of study such as computer science, engineering, mathematics, the sciences or professional programs that require strong mathematics and science backgrounds.